 The rights of the Class A common stockholders and Class B common stockholders are identical except with respect to their voting rights and conversion provisions.
 The Class A common stock is entitled to one vote per share and the Class B common stock is entitled to ten votes per share.
 The Class B common stock is convertible to Class A common stock on a share-for-share basis at the option of the holder at any time, or automatically upon a transfer of the Class B common stock to a person or entity which is not a permitted transferee (as described in our Certificate of Incorporation).
 Holders of each class of common stock are entitled to receive dividends and, upon liquidation or dissolution, are entitled to receive all assets available for distribution to stockholders.
 Neither the holders of the Class A common stock nor the holders of the Class B common stock have preemptive or other subscription rights, and there are no redemption or sinking fund provisions with respect to such shares.
-Each class of common stock is subordinate to our 10 3/4% Series B cumulative exchangeable redeemable preferred stock, par value \$0.01 per share (the "Series B preferred stock").
+Each class of common stock is subordinate to our Series B preferred stock.
 The Series B preferred stock has a liquidation preference of \$1,000 per share and is on parity with the Series C preferred stock with respect to dividend rights and rights upon liquidation, winding up and dissolution of SBS.